Dvicio: Premios 40 Principales

 The Premios 40 Principales are music awards presented by the radio station Los 40 Principales.
 The awards are presented at a gala, with funds raised being donated to charities.
 The awards are presented based on a popular vote by music lovers in Spain.

 Premios Dial

-The Premios Dial are winners who coincide the great advantage through radio española Cadena Dial from 1996 until the acts of the artist and groups in the native language of Spanish, from the year they have won in this award.
+The Premios Dial are winners who coincide the great advantage through Spanish radio Cadena Dial from 1996 until the acts of the artist and groups in the native language of Spanish, from the year they have won in this award.

 Latin Grammy

 During the year 2016 the group was nominated in the category of Best Large Music Video.

 Premios Juventud

 Dvicio was nominated in 2016 for Producers Choice Award.